What are Primitive Reflexes?

 The function of the ATNR reflex is to initiate movement of the arms and legs.
 The ATNR reflex is also a building block for eye hand co-ordination.
 This reflex emerges 18 weeks in utero and is typically integrated by 6 months of age.

 A retained ATNR can have a significant impact on a child’s physical, cognitive, social and emotional progress.
-If your child presents three or more of the following symptoms, make an appointment for an occupational therapy evaluation.
+If your child presents three or more of the following symptoms, make an appointment for occupational therapy evaluation.

 - Unable to cross eyes easily, or hurts when crossing